heikowesterburg/heikowesterburg.github.io/content/event/stress/index.md

   country: Germany

 summary: Interactive, psychological input on stress, performance pressure, and resilience during the welcome-weekend for new scholarship recipients.
 abstract: In this interactive input, Nele and Heiko work with participants to address the topics of stress and pressure to perform during their studies; burnout and its early warning signs; and introduce contact points for mental stress situations.
 The input also critically explores the area of resilience and which facets may strengthen individual resources, and provides some tools for practical implementation in everyday student life.
-Participants will also gain an insight into the campaign work of *Mind the Mind*, a Europe-wide initiative aiming at the destigmatization of mental disorders.../beyond-the-binary
+Participants will also gain an insight into the campaign work of *Mind the Mind*, a Europe-wide initiative aiming at the destigmatization of mental disorders.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2022-04-22T10:30:00Z'
-date_end: '2022-04-22T12:30:00Z'
+#date_end: '2022-04-22T12:30:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).